Please follow the next steps below to complete your enrollment process as a transfer student.

 You may view your transfer credit evaluation online in your Future 49er Portal after you have been admitted.
 Click on Transfer Credit Report in your "To Do" List.
 View this page for help understanding your Transfer Credit Report.

 Students are required to have health insurance and proof of immunization.
 You have the option to remain on your own insurance, or buy Student Blue Student Health Insurance.
 If you have health insurance coverage, you must submit a waiver of insurance or else you will be charged.
-You MUST upload your immunization record to the Student Health Center portal within 30 days of the start of classes or else you will have your registration canceled.
+Please upload your immunization record to the Student Health Center portal before you attend SOAR.
 High school transcripts most often do NOT contain the complete history required by the Student Health Center and the admissions office is not able to transfer copies of high school transcripts from admissions to the Student Health Center.

 9. Are you an adult or non-traditional student?